|Available 100% Online||Credit Hours||Tuition||Entry Terms|

 |Yes||18 credits||$293/cr. in-state and $366/cr. out-of-state*||Fall/Spring/Summer|

-*To receive the e-tuition rate, students must also be enrolled in a fully online major
+*Students must be enrolled in a fully online major in order to receive the e-tuition rate.

 Maine Studies Minor Program Requirements (18 credits):